-The recent Americans With Disabilities Act (ADA) limits this widespread civil rights protection to 'qualified individuals with disabilities.'
+The recent ADA limits this widespread civil rights protection to 'qualified individuals with disabilities.'
 Present unemployment figures place disabled people in the unenviable position of first place, with national statistics hovering consistently between 60 percent and 70 percent.
-One proven way to reduce these numbers is through education.

-A total of $7,500 is budgeted for the calendar year 2009.
+A total of $7,500 is budgeted for the scholarship.
 This is expected to allow up to three $2,500 scholarships to be awarded for the year.
 Future amounts will be dependent upon availability of HPFTF funding, continued support by the City Council and our experience in administering this project.

 Purpose For Which Scholarship Can Be Used